NordPool/public-intraday-api-example/README.md

 sso.clientId=your_clientId
 sso.clientSecret=your_secret
 ```
+These credentials shall be obtained from [idapi@nordpoolgroup.com](mailto:idapi@nordpoolgroup.com) prior to running the example.

 Additionally, make sure that all the properties in the file point to correct addresses.
 Finally, either run the program using **gradle bootRun** or run the class PublicApiApplication.java.